-To tackle these challenges, in this work, we propose to consider attributes as the graph-structured set and subsequently encode them with the graph-structured set encoding strategy, which differs from and indeed extends the previous set encoding approach~\cite{deep_sets}.
-Specifically, we first encode every attribute value $r_{i, j}$ in $\mathcal{A}$ into $\vr_{i, j}$ with an attribute encoder: $\vr_{i, j} = \texttt{Enc}_r(r_{i, j}; \theta_r)$, and then aggregate a group of encoded attributes according to each column into the single representation with mean pooling as $\mR_{j} = \texttt{MEAN}(\{ \vr_{i, j} \}_{i=1})$, which then captures the representation of each category (or column) of the metadata.
+To tackle these challenges, we propose encoding attributes ($\mathcal{A}$) with a graph-structured set-encoding strategy, which differs from and indeed extends the prior set-encoding~\cite{deep_sets}.
+Specifically, we first encode every attribute value $r_{i, j}$ in $\mathcal{A}$ into $\vr_{i, j}$ with an attribute encoder: $\vr_{i, j} = \texttt{Enc}_r(r_{i, j}; \theta_r)$, and then aggregate a group of encoded attributes according to each column into the single representation with mean pooling as follows: $\mR_{j} = \texttt{MEAN}(\{ \vr_{i, j} \}_{i=1})$, which then captures the representation of each category (or column) of the metadata.
 After that, we aggregate all these categorical (column-wise) representations into another representation, which represents the overall metadata for the given query as $\vq' = \texttt{MEAN}(\{ \mR_{j} \}_{j=1})$.
-Note that this dual-layer structure — aggregating at both the column and query levels — resembles a two-layer graph neural network~\cite{GCN, MPNN}, where each layer functionally captures the interactions between the attributes in the same column first and the columns over different tables next in a hierarchical manner.
+Note that this dual-layer structure — aggregating at both the column- and query-levels — resembles a two-layer graph neural network~\cite{GCN, MPNN}, where each layer functionally captures the interactions between the attributes in the same column first and the columns over different tables next in a hierarchical manner.